PlanckerLabs/Tech-Research/README.md

 + @jhfnetboy How to adjust the Triangle: Convenience, Cost and Security

-### Topic 3: What you should Know in building Web3?
+### Topic 3: Ethereum Introduction on Technical Conceptions

 #### Project 1: Serious Class of Ethereum Ecosystem